-Savary Shores encompasses 224 lots, of which 163 are currently serviced with water connections.
+Savary Shores encompasses 216 lots, of which 167 are currently serviced with water connections.
 Water is pumped from 2 wells drawing on Savary Island's main aquifer about 110 feet below ground.
-Two electric pumps run by a diesel generator pull water to two steel reservoir tanks: a 40,000 Imperial gallon tank on the ground, and a 10,000 Imperial gallon tank on a steel tower.
+Two electric pumps run by 2 alternating diesel generators pull water to 2 steel reservoir tanks: a 40,000 Imperial gallon tank on the ground, and a 10,000 Imperial gallon tank on a steel tower.

-Water is distributed to Savary Shores lots by a network of pipes running underground alongside the roads of the subdivision.
-The subdivision is served by 13 fire hydrants at intervals throughout the system, as well as various pressure release valves and gateway valves.
+Water is distributed to Savary Shores properties by a network of pipes running underground in the roads of the District.
+The District is served by 13 fire hydrants at intervals throughout the system, as well as 4 standpipes, various pressure release valves and gateway valves.